-When people think of bees, the first bee that comes to mind is the honey bee (Apis mellifera).
+When people think of bees, the first bee that comes to mind for many is the honey bee (Apis mellifera).
 When prodded, many will next mention bumblebees (Bombus spp.).
 But, did you know that there are approximately 950 different species of bees here in Colorado?
 950 species of bees—that’s a lot!
 Bees come in all shapes, sizes and colors.
 Let’s take a closer look at some of my favorite Colorado bees.

-There is a comprehensive new publication entitled “Bumblebees of the Western United States” that you should read if you are interested in bumblebees.
+There is a comprehensive publication entitled “Bumblebees of the Western United States” that you should read if you are interested in bumblebees.
 Here is a pocket identification guide from Utah that I find useful for visually identifying bees by their coloration.

 Bumblebees live in the ground, typically in abandoned rodent burrows.
-Bumblebees are eusocial meaning that they live in a social environment of several dozen bees.
+Bumblebees are eusocial, meaning that they live in a social environment of several dozen bees.

 Bees are important pollinators.
 Some are quite specialized and only pollinate specific crops.
 For example, squash bees only pollinate plants in the squash family.
 In contrast, honey bees are generalists and pollinate most plants.